 Michigan Public School Employees' Retirement System (MPSERS), is a cost-sharing multiple-employer defined benefit and defined contribution plan through the State of Michigan.
 Employees hired on or after January 1, 1996 cannot participate in MPSERS, unless they previously were enrolled in the plan at Central Michigan University, or one of the other six universities that are part of MPSERS.
 The system provides retirement, survivor, and disability benefits to plan members and their beneficiaries.
 The system also provides post-employment health care benefits to retirees and beneficiaries who elect to receive those benefits.
 The State of Michigan Office of Retirement Services issues an annual financial report that includes financial statements and required supplementary information regarding MPSERS.
-The report is available on the web at http://www.michigan.gov/orsschools, or by writing to the Office of Retirement System (ORS) at 530 West Allegan Street, Lansing MI 48929.
+The report is available on the web at http:www.michigan.gov/orsschools, or by writing to the Office of Retirement System (ORS) at 530 West Allegan Street, Lansing MI 48929.
 In July 2015, ORS determined that MPSERS has two reporting units: universities and non-universities.
-Office of Retirement Services provided the universities a separate net pension liability.
-Separate pension information related to the universities reporting unit included in this plan is not available.
+Office of Retirement Services provided the universities a separate net pension liability and net other postemployment benefits (OPEB) liability.
+Separate pension and OPEB information related to the universities reporting unit included in this plan is not available.